DamarioCodes/DamarioCodes/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=850&color=F7EEEB&width=435&lines=Software+engineer+.+.+.;Problem+solver+.+.+.;One+Piece+fan.)](https://git.io/typing-svg)
 ## About me
 <img align="right" alt="Coding" width="500" src="programmer.gif">
- A Rising sophomore  who is passionate about merging computer science and physics to solve complex problems.
+ A  sophomore  who is passionate about merging computer science and physics to solve complex problems.
 Proficient in software development, algorithms, data structures, and scientific computing.
 Eager to contribute to open-source projects and collaborate with fellow developers for innovative solutions.
 Always learning and seeking new tech opportunities.

 <b>What are you working on right now?</b>